With many conditions, medication is often part of the treatment process.

 - If the medication isn’t helping you at all, another consideration may be a misdiagnosis.
 If your diagnosis doesn’t feel right and you have tried multiple medications that should help but didn’t, it may be time to search for another perspective on your condition.
 I have been treated with multiple anti-seizure medications, which were not helpful, as I don’t have a seizure disorder.
 The possible exception, clonazepam, is also frequently used to treat anxiety, and we were never fully certain how helpful it really was for me.
 When I was told I had interstitial cystitis, one of the many clues that I was misdiagnosed was the fact that the medication and diet had absolutely no effect on my urinary symptoms.

 Conclusion: Could your medication be part of the problem?

 Yes, it is possible that your medication could cause new problems, exaggerate issues, or cause long-term damage.
 When you take medications, you always want to know why you are taking each medication and what it does to help you.

 You also need to take the medication appropriately and regularly.
 If you aren’t, you may not be receiving the full positive effects it should cause, or you may be abusing it in a way that increases your challenges

 All medications have possible or potential side effects – that is unavoidable.
-However, you can choose whether any particular set of side effects are ‘worth’ managing given the way the medication helps you.
+However, you can choose whether any particular set of side effects is ‘worth’ managing given the way the medication helps you.